fajieyuan/UAI2018-fBGD/README.md

 # fBGD-version2
 if you find there is config problem in fbgd (https://github.com/fajieyuan/fBGD), use this zip file and you can run it directly in your eclipse with jdk 1.7 and Marven.
+If you use windows, change the data path in librec.conf